zmievsa/cadwyn/README.md

 You can now just pick a router by its version and run it separately or use a parent router/app to specify the logic by which you'd like to pick a version.
 I recommend using a header-based router with version dates as headers.
 And yes, that's how Stripe does it.

-Note that universi migrates your response data based on the api_version_var context variable so you must set it with each request. `universi.header` has a dependency that does that for you.
+Note that universi migrates your response data based on the `api_version_var` context variable so you must set it with each request. `universi.get_universi_dependency` does that for you automatically on every request based on header value.

 Obviously, this was just a simple example and universi has a lot more features so if you're interested -- take a look at the reference.